lanl/dfnWorks/Documentation/sphinx-docs/source/tutorial_TPL.rst

 Run Flow Model
 ---------------

-The pydfnworks commands `dfn_flow()` and `dfn_trans()` are used to run the simulations.
-These can provide insights into the behavior of fluids within the fractured network.
+The pydfnworks command `dfn_flow()` is used to run the simulation.
+This can provide insights into the behavior of fluids within the fractured network.

+See Module at :ref:`dfnFlow <dfnflow-chapter>` and python docs at :ref:`pydfnWorks: dfnFlow <dfnWorks-python-chapter-dfnFlow>`

 See PFLOTRAN user manaul at https://www.pflotran.org/documentation/user_guide/user_guide.html